Is Pineapple Beneficial for People with Diabetes?

 • Grapefruit: 25

-If any person has diabetes, he or she can consume any food, like pineapple or other fruit, but one thing that is to be considered is how a person consumes particular food fits in with the rest of the lifestyle and meal plan.
+If any person has diabetes, he or she can consume any food, like pineapple or other fruit, but one thing that must be considered is how a person consumes particular food fits in with the rest of the lifestyle and meal plan.
 The type of diabetes a person is suffering from can also have an effect.

 Diabetics should: